gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/publish-procedure.md

 Test if the new build can be used as an update site, by installing from updates-test on a separate Eclipse (not the one used for development).

+## Create a new milestone

+Name it with the current version, like _v3.2.1_.

 ## Update the Change log

 Scan the Git log and add new entries to the [Change log]({{ site.baseurl }}/developer/change-log/) (pages/developer/change-log.md), grouped by days.